sgreg/rudy/firmware/v-usb/README.md

 Some of the examples come with a host-side control application in form of a Python script, for example the [USB LED Example](02_usb-led).
 The script themselves require Python3 and the [PyUSB module](https://github.com/pyusb/pyusb) installed.
 PyUSB can be usually installed via your Linux distribution's package manager, or via `pip install pyusb`.

-In order to run the script, the user must have read/write access to the USB device itself, which usually won't be the case out of te box, or else the script will fail to run with something like `ValueError: The device has no langid`.
+In order to run the script, the user must have read/write access to the USB device itself, which usually won't be the case out of the box, or else the script will fail to run with something like `ValueError: The device has no langid`.
 There are two ways to get this working:

 1. run the scripts as root via `sudo`
 2. add a `udev` rule for the device